This post may contain affiliate links. Please see my disclosure policy for details.

 I ended up getting the funicular down as there weren’t any toilets at the top (not even inside the Castle museum) and so the only option was to use the ones at the bottom in the funicular station.
 Not a cheap toilet stop but when nature calls…

-This runs from 10 am – 9 pm from April – September and then 10 am – 8 pm in October to March.
+This runs from 10 am – 9 pm from April – September and then 10 am – 8 pm from October to March.

 Gediminas tower opening hours & prices